GreenSystemes/OA-Doc-Parser/README.md

 Optional parameter :

  - `swagger.partial` : String array, define tag use filter component and route for partial swagger.
-If no `swagger.partial` set, no filtering will be made.
+If no `swagger.partial` set, no filtering will be made;
+ - `autoload` : Path to `autoload.php` in vendor directory.

 ### Swagger header